kemapak/blog/Testing/Testing Design Patterns for UI.md

 This document tries to explain automated unit testing design patterns and concepts.
 The expectation with these patterns is to make test more robust, simple, and do depict the functionality, state, and behavior of our code.

+## Dilemma

+Who will test the test code?

 > Remember: **Unit test are written to prevent bugs, not to catch them.**

 > Unit Test Flow: **Setup -> Execution -> Verification -> Teardown**